Thorsten Overgaard digital photography courses, seminars and eBooks, on-line courses and one-on-one tutoring

 National Arts Club \

 Home assignment work in Aurba, December 2009

 The first evening of the seminar contains a "dogma assignment" where each participant has to do three assignments.
 Those can be done on the day we go shoot or at other times.
-But usually we meet again on the Sunday or Monday where we do the final edits together, share results and critique and end off with showcases, practical drilling of portraits and the rest of the seminar.

 The group is usually a majority of Leica photographers, and those who are not usually become Leica users very soon after.
 Thing is that photography is simple and doesn't require loads of gear and features.
 It requires knowledge and workability, at least the way I teach it, and if there is one camera brand that delivers just that, it's Leica.

 Student photo by William Lai.
 The group taking a relaxing moment in the sun in a rather cold Hong Kong November day in 2014, waiting for the rest having lunch on the other side.

 Your skill level is not as important as the fact that you want to improve.
 For long-time photographers there are questions to be answered and holes to be filled, and for those new to Leica who have taken up the interst for serious photography up again recently, everything talked about is of interest, and there is time to address the questions most have.